Oil prices hit nine-month high after inventory draw

 Also boosting oil prices, U.S. lawmakers edged closer to agreement on a $900 billion virus-relief spending package on Wednesday.

-The United States on Thursday also expanded its campaign to deliver COVID-19 vaccine shots.
+The United States on Thursday expanded its campaign to deliver COVID-19 vaccine shots.

 “It seems to be a much better festive season than most bullish traders could expect for.
 But whether oil prices can remain as high and keep these gains is still questionable amid the demand destruction lockdowns are causing,” said Bjornar Tonhaugen at Rystad Energy.

-Reporting by Jessica Jaganathan; Editing by Richard Pullin, Tom Hogue and Susan Fenton
+Reporting by Jessica Jaganathan; Editing by Tom Hogue, Susan Fenton and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.